Internal Fault-Tolerant Storage

 Executing this command will delete countermeasure settings, event log, graphs, and other information stored in the databases of these instances.
 If the data needs to be saved, you must first perform backup.

 PostgreSQL instances run in a streaming replication scheme active — hot standby.
-Instead of connecting directly to PostgreSQL, each MITIGATOR connects to a local running program pgfailover that redirects connections to the PostgreSQL replication leader.
+Instead of connecting directly to PostgreSQL, each MITIGATOR connects to a local running program pgfailover that redirects connections to the PostgreSQL Primary.

 Fault-tolerant database on two nodes Fault-tolerant database on two nodes

-If no leader is available, pgfailover makes the leader out of one of the slave replicas according to the given order.
-The MITIGATOR cluster leader and PostgreSQL replication leader do not have to match.
+If no Primary is available, pgfailover promotes one of the Standby replicas to Primary according to the given order.
+The MITIGATOR cluster leader and the Primary do not have to be on the same instance.

 It is assumed that there is reliable communication between the nodes.
-If a group of instances is cut off from the replication leader, a new leader (split-brain) will be selected among them.
-After the connection is restored, you will have to manually delete the data on the cut off part of the instances and re-enter them into the cluster (#recovery).
+If a group of instances is cut off from the Primary, a new Primary (split-brain) will be selected among them.
+After the connection is restored, you will have to manually delete the data on the cut off part of the instances and re-enter them into the cluster.

 Setup